Learn ➜ Material Health GuidesSteel Guide

 It strengthens steel, and makes it more resistant to corrosion.
 It also gives it a shinier finish that looks nice— this is why a lot of people have stainless steel appliances throughout their kitchen.

-Yes, it is a very safe material.
+No, it is a very safe material.
 You may be cautious using it if you have an allergy to chromium or nickel.
-If you have an allergy to nickel, there are nickel-free stainless steel options available for cookware.
+If you have an allergy to nickel, there are nickel-free stainless steel options available for cookware— see the ones I recommend on my cookware and bakeware pages (both are part of Look Inside.)

 Is chromium toxic?